-When the umbilical cord wraps around a baby’s neck, or if the placenta separates prematurely, it can cut off an adequate supply of oxygen that the baby’s brain needs.
+When the umbilical cord wraps around a baby’s neck, or if the placenta separates from the wall of the uterus before the infant is born, it can cut off an adequate supply of oxygen that the baby’s brain needs.
 Oxygen deprivation can damage the part of the brain controlling body motor functions (cerebellum) and has been linked to cerebral palsy.

-If babies cannot breathe independently or return to normal oxygen levels within minutes, the brain cells may become damaged.
+If babies cannot breathe independently or receive adequate oxygen in their blood within minutes, the brain cells may become damaged.
 Even with intensive care, oxygen deprivation can lead to seizures, coma, and death.

 Spinal Cord Injuries

 Most spinal cord injuries are caused by trauma to the neck area, and they require immediate medical attention.
 That said, many spinal cord injuries do not heal and cause life-long disabilities, including loss of sensation and function in the lower half of the body (paraplegic) or a loss of feeling and movement from the chest down (quadriplegic).